Dont Spoil Your Childhood

 Listen to the Blog in Voice Below (Click here to Download)

-Choose your Language here –
+Choose your Language here – [google-translator]

-Years flew by, and I spent almost 4 years as a hardcore gamer.
+Years flew by, and I spent almost four years as a hardcore gamer.
 My mom had the same complaints as other parents do these days.
-I started with games like Road Rash, NFS (Need For Speed), DAVE, Prince of Persia, Alavudeen, Fifa 2007, Cricket, Residence Evil, Commandos, and finally ended up addicted to GTA Vice City.
+I started with games like Road Rash, NFS (Need For Speed), DAVE, Prince of Persia, Alavudeen, FIFA 2007, Cricket, Resident Evil, Commandos, and finally ended up addicted to GTA Vice City.
 That’s when I stopped searching for new computer games and got completely hooked.
 I later upgraded to ‘GTA San Andreas,’ and I had completed around 77% of the game but couldn’t find the next level.
 At that point, I decided to put a full stop to my gaming life and never wasted my time on it again.
-In my 12th grade, I started learning HTML & VB, and my focus shifted to web development.
+In 12th grade, I started learning HTML & VB, and my focus shifted to web development.
 I’ll explain that in my upcoming blog.

 So, in his Kerala office, I could sit calmly and engage in my own work.
-From there, us Kannanchery cousins simply made a short film (without a written script).
+From there, us Kannanchery cousins simply made a short film (without a written script)

 Short Film – Untied Desi Rooster Walking Under… by niyazsky

-So, let’s come back to the story.
+Now, let’s get back to the story.

-His beginning days of learning magic?
+His early days of learning magic?

 Faseen small Magic Show (this was fb live… by niyazsky

-He is exploring different talents while others waste their time on WhatsApp and update their profile pictures minute by minute.
+He is exploring different talents while others waste their time on WhatsApp and update their profile pictures every minute.
 I know everyone has different talents, but having multiple talents at this age is something the world needs to know about.
 It’s truly special, and he is really special.
 I am so proud of you, Faseen Kannanchery, and I know your parents must be even more proud.
 Keep growing, keep improving.
 See you at the top.

 Follow his Instagram -> faseen_kannanchery to view all and his Facebook Page – FN editography to support this young talent.